-Every time an adult leaves the environment the toddler experiences saying goodbye to a representative of Mom and Dad, many times a day.
+Every time an adult leaves the environment the toddler experiences saying goodbye to a representative of their parent or caregiver, many times a day.
 Every time someone enters the environment the child is reminded that indeed their parents have left them for the day: this could happen 15 times every morning.
-We go through this after lunch when the half day children are picked up and again at the end of the day.
-For this one reason we ask toddler parents to hold off visiting their child during the day, instead once in a while you might adjust your schedule to pick up your child early.
+For this one reason we ask toddler parents to hold off visiting their child during the day; instead, once in a while you might adjust your schedule to pick up your child early.